-Changes in the FSAs during a plan year must be consistent with the type of Life Event, as shown below, and must be made within 60 days of the Life Event.
+Changes in your FSAs during a plan year must be consistent with your Life Event, as shown below, and must be made within 31 days of the Life Event.
 If you increase your monthly contribution as a result of a Life Event, charges incurred before the increase can be reimbursed only up to the original plan benefit amount.
-When you submit your change form in Workday, the change will take effect the first of the following month.
+When you submit your change in Workday, the change will take effect the first of the following month.
 However, you will not see a change in your contribution amount until the first pay period of the month following the month in which your change takes effect.